 COMBIGAN® contains timolol maleate; and although administered topically can be absorbed systemically.
 Therefore, the same types of adverse reactions found with systemic administration of beta-adrenergic blocking agents may occur with topical administration.
-For example, severe respiratory reactions including death due to bronchospasm in patients with asthma have been reported following systemic or ophthalmic administration of timolol maleate [see CONTRAINDICATIONS].
+For example, severe respiratory reactions and cardiac reactions including death due to bronchospasm in patients with asthma, and rarely death in association with cardiac failure have been reported following systemic or ophthalmic administration of timolol maleate [see CONTRAINDICATIONS].
+Additionally, ophthalmic beta-blockers may impair compensatory tachycardia and increase risk of hypotension.

 Sympathetic stimulation may be essential for support of the circulation in individuals with diminished myocardial contractility, and its inhibition by beta-adrenergic receptor blockade may precipitate more severe failure.